Amateur Photographer verdict

 Forgoing a viewfinder

-Now steps in the Z30 which has the most compact form factor and no viewfinder.
-A viewfinder certainly comes in handy for photographers, but is less relevant to vlogging because most video producers use a screen to compose the image instead.
+Up steps the Z30, which has the most compact form factor and no viewfinder.
+A viewfinder certainly comes in handy for photographers, but is less pertinent to vlogging because most video producers use a screen to compose the image.
 By not including a viewfinder, Nikon has been able to keep the size, weight and indeed cost down in the Z30.
 Kudos.

 The Nikon Z30 has a large and comfortable grip.
 Image: Tim Coleman